perfidiousscript/greeter/README.md

 these tests yourself by running '$ rspec' in the command line.

 Green dots are good, red dots are bad.
 Tests are located in the spec folder.

+## Further work

+  The UI could be spruced up a bit and there could be a lot more testing and

+hardening for edge cases, more variables et c.